When not working as a chemist and business manager, Jeremy enjoys gaming.

 Game: Super Smash Brothers Brawl

-Sixth places goes to Super Smash Brothers Brawl's guest star, the government agent Solid Snake.
+Sixth places goes to a guest star in Super Smash Brothers Brawl, the government agent Solid Snake.
 We're lucky that Snake was included; normally, only Nintendo characters make the cut in Smash Bros.
 Plus, Snake hails from the Metal Gear games, which possess mature ratings, meaning they're more violent than Nintendo's usual titles.

 To get around that issue in Brawl, Snake's regular assortment of guns and knives are removed, and he simply uses his fists and explosives.
 Because, you know, blowing someone into smithereens is much less violent than stabbing them.
 Still, Snake was a fun character to fight as; unfortunately, he didn't return in the Wii U Smash Bros (but will in Ultimate).